carbon-language/carbon-lang/docs/design/generics/details.md

 `T`, the erased type, and type `U`, the concrete type.
 Note that implicit conversion is
 [only performed across a single `where` equality](#manual-type-equality).
-This can be used to switch to the API of `C` when it is external, as an alternative to [using an adapter](#use-case-accessing-external-names), or to simplify inlining of a generic function while preserving semantics.
+This can be used to switch to the API of `C` when `U` does not extend `C`, as an alternative to [using an adapter](#use-case-accessing-interface-names), or to simplify inlining of a generic function while preserving semantics.

 ## Parameterized impl declarations